3mcd/javelin/docs-src/content/ecs/components.md

 ## Schemas

 A **schema** is an object that defines the structure of a component.
+Component structure is expressed using a minimal syntax with only a few rules:

+1. an object `{}` represents a **struct** – an object with fixed keys
+2. structs are composed of members called **fields**
+3. a field may be a nested struct, a primitive data type, or a complex data type

+Below is an example of a simple vector schema comprised of two primitive fields:

 ```ts
 import { number } from "@javelin/ecs"